moogacs/docs.buf.build/docs/reference/images.md

 title: Images
 ---

-Throughout the documentation, you will occasionally see references to **Images**.
+Throughout the documentation, you may occasionally see references to **Images**.
 We'll go over what Images are, how they are used, and the various options associated with them here.

 ## How Protobuf plugins work